A Fast Row-Stochastic Decentralized Method for Distributed Optimization Over Directed Graphs: Introduction

 e.g., the method in~\cite{nedic2010constrained} solves \eqref{eq:constrained_consensus} employing exact subgradient evaluations, while the method in~\cite{ram2010distributed} can handle subgradients corrupted by stochastic noise.}} {In \cite{duchi2011dual}, algorithms based on dual averaging of subgradients are studied for {solving \eqref{eq:constrained_consensus} assuming $\mathbf{0}\in\cX$}. {In \cite{ram2010distributed}, it is shown that an $\epsilon$-optimal solution can be computed with $\cO(n^{3}/\epsilon^2)$ iteration complexity that is independent of the network topology, whereas the algorithm proposed in \cite{duchi2011dual} requires iteration complexity of $\cO(n^2/\epsilon^2)$ for paths or simple cycle graphs, $\cO(n/\epsilon^2)$ for 2-$d$ grids, and $\cO(1/\epsilon^2)$ for bounded degree expander graphs.}}

 {The authors in \cite{zhu2011distributed} {propose a} primal-dual subgradient algorithm to solve problems with a global constraint set defined as the intersection of local \sa{ones}, {i.e., $\cX=\cX_0\cap(\bigcap_{i=1}^n)\cX_i$ in \eqref{eq:constrained_consensus} such that each agent-$i$ only knows $f_i$, $\cX_i$ and $\cX_0$}}.
-In~\cite{jakovetic2014fast}, \sa{under the assumption that the gradients are bounded and Lipschitz,} an improved convergence rate of {$\cO(\log(k)/k^2)$} {is obtained by employing Nesterov acceleration.} {For smooth convex objective functions, the EXTRA method~\cite{shi2015extra}, utilizing the difference of two consecutive gradients in its updates and a fixed step size, generates a sequence that converges with a $\cO(1/k)$ rate; the rate can be improved to a linear rate under the additional assumption of strong convexity.} {There are also distributed methods based on alternating direction method of multipliers (ADMM) achieving similar rates, e.g.,~\cite{wei20131,shi2014linear,aybat2017distributed, mokhtari2016dqm, mokhtari2016decentralized}.}
+In~\cite{jakovetic2014fast}, \sa{under the assumption that the gradients are bounded and Lipschitz,} an improved convergence rate of {$\cO(\log(k)/k^2)$} {is obtained by employing Nesterov acceleration.} { \fin{In a similar setting, assuming convex functions with Lipschitz gradients, the EXTRA method~\cite{shi2015extra}, using a fixed step size and utilizing the difference of two consecutive gradients in each update, is shown to generate a sequence that converges with a $\cO(1/k)$ rate,} \fin{which improves to linear convergence} under the additional assumption of strong convexity.} There are also distributed \fin{algorithms} based on alternating direction method of multipliers (ADMM) \fin{and the augmented Lagrangian method} achieving similar rates, e.g.,~\cite{wei20131,shi2014linear, mokhtari2016dqm, mokhtari2016decentralized} \fin{--some handling composite convex functions~\cite{aybat2017distributed,aybat2015asynchronous}, and some even handling complicated constraints~\cite{aybat16,aybat2019distributed}.}